Georges Stein: Conflict of sources

 Sources conflict over Stein's dates of birth and death.
 The Benezit Dictionary of Artists gives the year of birth as "c.
 1870".
-The auction house Christie's, among others, gives the dates 1855–1930, and the French National Library the dates 1870–1955.
+The auction house Christie's, among others, gives the dates 1855–1930,.
+The French National Library now gives the dates 1864–1917.

-There is some ambiguity over Stein's gender; some gallery websites describe him as a female painter.
+There is some ambiguity on the web over Stein's gender; some gallery websites describe him as a female painter.